-In accordance with the Department of Human Services' (Department) currently approved State Plan, the Department is required to publish an annual list of exceptional Durable Medical Equipment (DME) by notice in the Pennsylvania Bulletin in July of each year.
+In accordance with the Department of Public Welfare's (Department) currently approved State Plan the Department is required to publish an annual list of exceptional durable medical equipment (DME) by notice in the Pennsylvania Bulletin in July of each year.
 Interested persons may petition the Department to consider additions to the exceptional DME list by submitting a written request to the Department.
 Requests received on or before December 31 will be considered in developing the list for the following July.

 ''Specially Adapted DME'' is DME that is uniquely constructed or substantially adapted or modified in accordance with the written orders of a physician for the particular use of one resident, making its contemporaneous use by another resident unsuitable.

 (1) Air fluidized beds.
 The pressure relief provided by this therapy uses a high rate of airflow to fluidize fine particulate material (for example, beads or sand) to produce a support medium that has characteristics similar to liquid.
-It may have a Gortex cover.
+May have a Gortex cover.

 (a) An air pump or blower with a series of interconnected woven fabric air pillows which provides sequential inflation and deflation of the air cells or a low interface pressure throughout the mattress allowing some air to escape through the support surface to the resident.
-It may have a Gortex cover.
+May have a Gortex cover;

-(e) May be placed directly on a hospital bed frame.
+(e) May be placed directly on a hospital bed frame; and

-(f) Automatically readjusts inflation pressures with change in position of bed (for example, head elevation).
+(f) Automatically readjusts inflation pressures with change in position of bed (for example, head elevation, and the like).